stefanpatrascu/medlink-medical-app/readme.md

 1. Open the application in your browser at `http://localhost:4201`.
 2. Log in with the appropriate role credentials to access different functionalities.

+## License
+This work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/